Countries with the Highest Density of Michelin-starred Restaurants

 Countries with the highest number of Michelin-starred restaurants per capita

-France may have the highest number of Michelin stars in the world, but when it comes to the highest concentration of Michelin-starred establishments, it only ranks 6th.
+France may have the highest number of Michelin stars in the world, and the French cuisine may be the quintessential fine dine cuisine, but when it comes to the highest concentration of Michelin-starred establishments, it only ranks 6th.

 Japan claims the top spot as the nation with the highest number of restaurants per resident with one restaurant for every 61,000 residents.
 Japan’s per capita rate is computed solely for the regions covered by the Michelin Guide—Tokyo, Osaka, Kyoto prefectures—which are home to roughly 25 million people and 413 Michelin-starred restaurants.

-So what makes Japanese restaurants and cuisine so special that it earned such an incredible number of Michelin stars?
+So what makes Japan’s food and restaurants so special that it earned such an incredible number of Michelin stars?
 Anthony Bourdain once famously said of Japan, “The first time I came here, it was a transformative experience.
 It was like taking acid for the first time, meaning ‘What do I do now that I see the whole world [of food] in a different way?’.

 Japanese top chefs are renowned for their strive for perfection and use of exceptional quality ingredients, though there are some concerns that the Michelin Guide criteria might have been less strict locally compared to Europe and the US.

 The Grand Duchy of Luxembourg, the small but very wealthy Benelux country, is home to the second-highest concentration of Michelin-starred restaurants in the world and the first in Europe.
 Luxembourg counts nine Michelin-starred restaurants, including a two-star Michelin restaurant for a population of just 625,000.